 Detailed explanations of income, market, and asset-based approaches including DCF, multiples, and comparable analysis.

 The three primary valuation approaches are: (1) the Income Approach, which values a business based on its ability to generate future economic benefits, using methods like discounted cash flow (DCF) or capitalisation of earnings; (2) the Market Approach, which compares the business to similar companies that have been sold or are publicly traded, using multiples of revenue, EBITDA, or seller's discretionary earnings; and (3) the Asset Approach, which calculates the value of all tangible and intangible assets minus liabilities.
-Most appraisers consider all three approaches and use them to triangulate a value range.
+Most certified valuers consider all three approaches and use them to triangulate a value range.

 The DCF method estimates the present value of a business's expected future cash flows.
-An appraiser projects free cash flows for a forecast period (typically 5 years), selects an appropriate discount rate that reflects the risk of achieving those cash flows, and calculates a terminal value representing the business's value beyond the forecast period.
+An certified valuer projects free cash flows for a forecast period (typically 5 years), selects an appropriate discount rate that reflects the risk of achieving those cash flows, and calculates a terminal value representing the business's value beyond the forecast period.
 All future cash flows are then discounted back to present value.
 The DCF method is considered a fundamental intrinsic valuation technique and is ideal for businesses with predictable, stable revenue streams.

 The capitalisation of earnings method converts a single representative level of earnings into value by dividing it by a capitalisation rate.
 Unlike the DCF method (which projects multiple years of cash flows), this method assumes the business will continue to generate a stable, normalised level of earnings indefinitely.
 It's most appropriate for mature businesses with consistent earnings and limited expected growth variation.
 The capitalisation rate is derived from the discount rate minus the expected long-term growth rate.

 Comparable company multiples use data from similar businesses that have sold recently (comparable transactions) or are publicly traded (guideline public companies).
 Common multiples include EV/Revenue, EV/EBITDA, and Price/Earnings.
-To apply them, an appraiser selects appropriate comparable companies, calculates the relevant multiples, adjusts for differences in size, growth, risk, and profitability, and then applies the adjusted multiples to the subject company's financial metrics.
+To apply them, an certified valuer selects appropriate comparable companies, calculates the relevant multiples, adjusts for differences in size, growth, risk, and profitability, and then applies the adjusted multiples to the subject company's financial metrics.
 This approach is most reliable when sufficient comparable data is available.

 The asset-based approach is most appropriate when: the business is asset-intensive (e.g., real estate holding companies, manufacturing, mining); the business is being liquidated or is not a going concern; earnings are negligible or highly volatile and don't reflect the value of the underlying assets; or the business is an investment or holding company.
 This approach calculates net asset value by adjusting all assets and liabilities to their fair market values and subtracting total liabilities from total assets.